sanayvarghese/html_x_googlesheet/README.md

 ## HTML + JavaScript x Google Sheets

 <br/>
+Send Html form data to Google Sheets or Excel

 We have included html file and javascript only file to this github